 What does the Jamstack site look like in practice?
 There are many great examples of Jamstack websites that the community shares, and they show how many industries Jamstack can be used in.
-At Software Things, we have been creating websites based on Jamstack since 2018, and during these few years, we have gained a lot of experience that allows us to constantly improve our Jamstack pages.
-You may find some of the examples of our work below.
+At Software Things, we have been creating websites based on Jamstack since 2018, and during these few years, we have gained a lot of experience that allows us to constantly improve our Jam projects.
+You may find some of the examples of our work Jam websites below.

 LikEat is a company offering healthy dietary catering available all over Poland.
 Why is this the case where the static assets of Jamstack work?
 JAMstack technology here supports the solutions needed in B2C e-commerce, where it is important how the consumer makes decisions – quickly and compulsively, which is why the element of fast page loading is very important.
 LikEat also has many custom elements, and their implementation, thanks to JAMstack, shortened the development time which resulted in a lower price for the product.

 The JAMstack community is growing in strength all the time.
-Dedicated websites have been created that publish a lot of material on new solutions and achievements of this community.
+Platforms dedicated to Jam projects publish a lot of material on new solutions and achievements of this community.
 Periodically, there are also surveys with front-end, back-end, and full-stack developers that bring very interesting insights helping to indicate which industries are leading in the implementation of solutions built on JAMstack, and for what purposes are they created?

 Advertising, marketing & media, and publishing are 3 dominant industries among those who decide to get started their web and app development using JAMstack.

 and who is not the very early adopter?
 The results are very surprising: Airlines&Aerospace, Automotive, and Agriculture.

 The JAMstack projects are the most often created for personal websites, b2b software, and e-commerce purposes.
 And e-commerce has been a growing trend over the years.